LISTEN-moe/android-app/README.md

 The project contains 2 submodules:
 - `app`: The Android app itself.
-- `listenmoe-api`: An Android library that contains abstracts the API, including the websocket and stream.
+- `listenmoe-api`: An Android library that wraps the [LISTEN.moe API](https://listen-moe.github.io/documentation/), including the websocket and stream.

 ### Translations